 Frazzled Cafe meetings are not about therapy.
 They provide a space where people can talk openly with others who understand how they are feeling, without worrying about judgement.
 What is said in the meetings stays in the meetings and there is no need to answer “fine” if asked “how are you?”

-If you would like to be first to hear of spaces becoming available and new meetings please sign up to our mailing list.
+If you would like to be first to hear about new meeting locations and spaces available please sign up to our mailing list.